DecentricCorp/coval.c-wallet/README.md

-FreeWallet
+Coval.C-Wallet
 =====
-FreeWallet is an open source mobile wallet which supports Bitcoin and Counterparty.
+Coval.C-Wallet is an open source mobile wallet which supports Bitcoin and Counterparty & Coval.C.

 Features
 =====